Precautions for Corn Herbicides

 1. No adverse chemical reactions (such as hydrolysis, alkali hydrolysis, acid hydrolysis or oxidation-reduction reactions) occur between the mixed varieties, and can maintain the efficacy or synergy, and will not affect the physical properties of the pesticides (such as emulsification, suspension rate) reduce);

 For example, most organophosphorus pesticides cannot be mixed with Bordeaux mixture, lime sulfur mixture; powders cannot be mixed with wettable powders and soluble powders.

-2. The mixed use of different varieties of pesticides can not cause phytotoxicity to crops.
+2. The mixed use of different varieties of pesticides can cause phytotoxicity to crops.
 For example, the mixed use of organophosphorus insecticides and propanil will cause phytotoxicity to rice, and the mixed use of Bordeaux mixture and lime sulphur mixture will easily cause phytotoxicity to crops;

 3. After the pesticide is mixed, its toxicity cannot be increased to ensure the safety to humans and animals;

 4. The mixing should be reasonable.
 For example, to control gramineous weeds in soybean fields, it is enough to use the sethoxydim and haloxyfop alone.
 If the two are mixed, it will neither increase the efficiency nor expand the control spectrum, which is considered unreasonable mixing;